shubhanmaj/shubhan-challenge/README.md

 - The **entry criteria** for the above feature request
 - The **exit criteria** for the above feature request
 - Which tests are the highest priority for automation?
+- Added the test plan in separate Test plan document

 ### Part 2 (Test Automation)